 Therapeutic representation of the product in the product's name, label or website

-Cosmetic products cannot have therapeutic claims associated with them because those claims may result in the product being classified as a drug under the Food and Drugs Act and its regulations.
-This includes claims within the name of the product, the product label or on the product's advertisement such as the product's website.
+Cosmetic products cannot have therapeutic claims associated with them because those claims may result in the product being classified as a drug or natural health product under the Food and Drugs Act and its regulations.
+This includes claims within the name of the product, on the product label or in advertisements for the product as may be found on company websites.

 Incorrect calculations of ingredient concentrations